dalibo/emaj/docs/en/groupsCreationFunctions.rst

 The function returns the number of tables and sequences contained by the group.

-For each table of the group, this function creates the associated log table, the log function and trigger, as well as the trigger that blocks the execution of *TRUNCATE* SQL statements.
+For each table of the group, this function creates the associated log table, the log function and trigger, as well as the trigger that processes the execution of *TRUNCATE* SQL statements.

 The function also creates the log schemas if needed.